fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.16.2 =
+Bug fixes in the Add Media and Delete All Media buttons shown in the Classic Editor.
+Bug fix.
+Provide default taxonomy settings when a user has never used the Manage Taxonomies button to configure their site.
+Preserves backwards compatibility to before the setting existed.
+Changes the [invp_archive] shortcode to allow a location parameter that takes a term slug.

 = 14.16.1 =
 Fixes the price and odometer range filters not working outside the context of the [invp_archive] shortcode.
 Fixes a bug in the Avada Builder integration added in 14.16.0 to prevent a warning being logged when processing Text Block layout elements that do not have a meta key configured.